Elvis Costello: Childhood and early musical influences

-Costello spent most of his childhood in Twickenham, in west London, before moving to Liverpool with his mother in 1970.
+Costello spent most of his childhood in Twickenham, in western Greater London, before moving to Liverpool with his mother in 1970.
 Costello was raised Roman Catholic and served as an altar boy until he was 14.

-Costello's parents had separated by the time Costello was ten years old, after which he was raised by his mother.
-Ross continued to be a significant presence in Costello's life and the two remained close until Ross's death in 2011.
+Costello's parents had separated by the time Costello was 10 years old, after which he was raised by his mother.
+Ross continued to be a significant presence in Costello's life, and the two remained close until Ross's death in 2011.
 Costello has said that a childhood spent watching his father work gave him an innate sense of how to be a musician but also an understanding that a career in music was a job like any other, requiring discipline and hard work.

 Costello's parents never insisted he take music lessons or otherwise pushed him to follow in the family business.
-Instead, they raised him in a home filled with music, encouraged his musical curiosity, and supported his efforts to find his own way towards a career in music.
-Lillian told journalists that she knew before he was born he would have a career in music and that she listened to a broad range of music while she was pregnant with him with the intention of giving him an early start in music appreciation.
+Instead, they raised him in a home filled with music, encouraged his musical curiosity, and supported his efforts to find his own way toward a career in music.
+Lillian told journalists that she knew before Costello was born he would have a career in music and that she listened to a broad range of music while she was pregnant with him with the intention of giving him an early start in music appreciation.